 - Finally, click Apply.

-I will show you now smart tip.
+I will show you now a smart tip.
 By default, the list shows 20 orders.
 If you want to increase the Number of displayed orders, go to Screen Options and change the Number of items per page.

 Order Statuses and Emails